 The portfolio managers manage multiple portfolios for multiple clients.
 These accounts may include mutual funds, separate accounts and private pooled investment vehicles (commonly referred to as "hedge funds").
 Each portfolio manager may have responsibility for managing the investments of multiple accounts with a common investment strategy or several investment styles.
 Accordingly, client portfolios may have investment objectives, strategies, time horizons, tax considerations and risk profiles that differ from those of the Funds.
 The portfolio managers make investment decisions for each Fund based on the Fund's investment objective, policies, practices, cash flows, tax and other relevant investment considerations.
-Consequently, the portfolio managers may purchase or sell securities for one client portfolio and not another client portfolio, and the performance of securities purchased for one portfolio may vary from the performance of securities purchased for other portfolios.
+Consequently, the portfolio managers may purchase or sell securities for one client portfolio and not another client portfolios.
 In addition, a particular security may be bought for one or more client portfolios when one or more other client portfolios are opening a short position.
 The portfolio managers may place transactions on behalf of other clients or a Fund that are directly or indirectly contrary to investment decisions made on behalf of the other Fund, which has the potential to adversely impact such Fund, depending on market conditions.
 In addition, some of these Other Client Account structures have fee structures, such as performance based fees, that differ (and may be lower or higher than) the Funds.
-Accordingly, conflicts of interest may arise when the Investment Manager has a particular financial incentive, such as a performance-based fee, relating to an account.
+Accordingly, conflicts of interest may arise when the Investment Manager has a particular financial incentive, such as a performance based fee, relating to an account.

 The Investment Manager has adopted and implemented policies and procedures intended to address conflicts of interest relating to the management of multiple accounts and the allocation of investment opportunities.
 The Investment Manager reviews investment decisions for the purpose of ensuring that all accounts with substantially similar investment objectives are treated equitably.
 The performance of similarly managed accounts is also regularly compared to determine whether there are any unexplained significant discrepancies.
 In addition, the Investment Manager's allocation procedures specify the factors that are taken into account in making allocation decisions and require that, to the extent that clients that participate in an aggregated order with the same broker-dealer will participate at the average share price, and that the transaction costs are shared pro rata based on each client's participation in the transaction.
 Finally, the Investment Manager's procedures also require objective allocation for limited opportunities (such as initial public offerings and private placements) to ensure fair and equitable allocation among accounts.
-These areas are monitored by the Investment Manager's Chief Compliance Officer.
+These areas are monitored by the Investment Manager's CCO.